Pontevedra Campus: History

-The Pontevedra Campus has its origins in the Normal school located in the city, which since the 19th century has been the Normal school of the province of Pontevedra and the School of Nursing dependent on the Provincial Council of Pontevedra (Diputación Provincial de Pontevedra).
+The Pontevedra Campus has its origins in the Normal school located in the city, which since the 19th century has been the Normal school of the province of Pontevedra and the Nursing school dependent on the Provincial Council of Pontevedra (Diputación Provincial de Pontevedra).
 The Normal school of Pontevedra, the origin of the current Faculty of Education (created in 1999), was created in 1845 and the School of ATS (Ayudante Técnico Sanitario), the origin of the current School of Nursing, was created in 1974.
 These two schools have offered for many years the university studies par excellence of the city of Pontevedra, in addition to the UNED Regional Centre in the province of Pontevedra, located in the Monte Porreiro district of the city, where a wide range of university studies can be followed (Different engineering studies, History, Mathematics, Law, Physics, Chemistry, Psychology, Foreign Languages, Sociology, Economics, Commerce, Pedagogy, etc.).
 The UNED Associated Centre of Pontevedra was created in January 1973 and started operating in March 1973 and was the first regional centre in Spain located outside Madrid, together with the one in Las Palmas de Gran Canaria.

 With the division of the University of Santiago de Compostela into three universities, the Pontevedra Campus was created in 1990 and new faculties were established in the city.
 The offer of university studies in Pontevedra has been extended with new degrees and courses.

 The first faculty that started on the Pontevedra campus in 1990 was the Faculty of Fine Arts.
 In 1991, a second engineering school joined it, the School of Forestry Engineering.